outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 Another staple of academic writing that might not be the best fit for a blog.
 Still, if you absolutely want to add a footnote, do not dispair.[^remark]

-[^remark]: You see, I just added one.
-Here's the code for that:
-    ```
-    Still, if you absolutely want to add a footnote, do not dispair.[^remark]

-    [^remark]: You see, I just added one.
-Here's the code for that:
-    ```
-    Oh, that got scary for a second.
-    Infinite loop avoided.

 Footnotes are inserted after the references.
 As far as I know, there is no easy way of fixing this.[^fixit]

-[^fixit]: Feel free to investigate, though, perhaps there is a hack.

 ### Example numbers